-Walking the 12 Steps with Jesus Christ is a Bible-based recovery study that is very similar to the AA program.
-The difference between this study and the step study of AA is the teaching about Jesus Christ as our Higher Power, Bible Study, Prayer, Fasting, and Church Fellowship.
+Walking the 12 Steps with Jesus Christ is a Bible-based recovery study very similar to the AA program.
+The difference between our study and the step study of AA is the teaching about Jesus Christ as our Higher Power, Bible Study, Prayer, Fasting, and Church Fellowship.
 This study is organized into four distinct stages:

 Stage One – Foundation Stage

 Matthew 7:24-25 says, “Anyone who listens to my teaching and follows it is wise, like a person who builds a house on solid rock.
 Though the rain comes in torrents and the floodwaters rise and the winds beat against that house, it won’t collapse because it is built on bedrock.”

 Many of us have built our lives by repeating unhealthy patterns of thinking and behavior passed down in our families.
 Some of us have built lives of isolation and loneliness because we continue to live with: hurt we have either received or caused others and guilt and shame we were never meant to hold onto.
 Some of us have built our lives on our own unwise choices, one after another.

 Stage One gives us the opportunity to begin again.

 - Step 1 will encourage us to admit that we are powerless without Jesus working in and through us.